-The Eagle Mountain Wilderness Study Area (WSA) is located in Pitkin County approximately 8 miles west of Aspen, Colorado, and includes 330 acres of BLM lands.
+The Eagle Mountain Wilderness Study Area (WSA) is located in Pitkin County, approximately 8 miles west of Aspen, Colo., and includes 330 acres of BLM lands.

 BLM 1: 100,000 topographic quadrangle: Glenwood Springs